 But this cookie recipe is a gem.
 It’s just the right amount of sweet with a crisp outside and soft center.
 It was originally titled “Decorated Christmas Cutout Cookies”, but we’ve used the recipe for other holidays like Easter, and this weekend we used it to make Halloween cookies!

 There are so many fun options out there for cookie cutters.
-I purchased some similar to these so they would be easy for my kids to grasp when they were smaller.
-But I think these are really cute, too!
+I purchased these so they would be easy for my kids to grasp when they were smaller.
+Plus, they’re super cute!